mog54/iptables/README.md

 # iptables

+smal script to create iptable rules to alow:

+-ssh from specific IP
+-ping from specific IP
+-9090/tcp from evrywhere
+-all outgoing traffic

-smal script to create iptable rules to alow ssh & ping, if you have dyn ip you have to make a cron job tu run periodically
+and block all other incoming traffic. if you have dyn ip you have to make a cron job tu run periodically

 ## Usage